-- Students will demonstrate the ability to incorporate information literacy skills in order to locate, evaluate, and effectively use information needed to complete advanced coursework in the field of psychology. - Students will demonstrate competency in verbal and written skills, particularly those skills that enhance their ability to complete advanced coursework in the field of psychology. - Students will demonstrate the ability to assess claims and make judgments based on well-
+- Students will incorporate information literacy skills to locate, evaluate, and effectively use information needed to complete advanced coursework in psychology. - Students will demonstrate competency in verbal and written skills, particularly those skills that enhance the ability to structure, analyze, evaluate, and support an argument verbally and in writing related to completing advanced coursework in psychology. - Students will assess claims and make judgments based on well-supported evidence as it relates to analyzing, interpreting, and applying research for the purpose of comprehending psychoneurological and psychosocial processes, understanding human behavior in various social contexts, and making a diagnosis and developing potential treatment plans for psychological disorders.

-- supported evidence as it relates to analyzing human behavior in various social contexts, diagnosing psychological disorders, and developing potential treatment plans. - Students will demonstrate the ability to analyze, interpret, and apply the research used in social and behavioral sciences, particularly research used in the field of psychology. - Students will demonstrate the ability to use the latest technology, including computer hardware and software, in the management of academic coursework in the field of psychology. - Students will demonstrate cultural and global competency by being able to identify the impact of social, ethnic, economic, and gender variables for the purpose of understanding human behavior in a variety of social contexts inside and/or outside the United States. - Students will demonstrate the ability to assess claims and make judgments based on wellsupported evidence as it relates to analyzing human behavior in various social contexts, diagnosing psychological disorders, and developing potential treatment plans. - Students will demonstrate the ability to analyze, interpret, and apply the research used in social and behavioral sciences, particularly research used in the field of psychology.
+- Students will be able to Identify, explain and apply psychological concepts and theories as it relates to understanding the development of psychology as a science, comprehending the psychoneurological and psychosocial processes with respect to human development and behavior, and explaining contemporary issues. - Students will use the latest technology, including computer hardware and software, in the management of academic coursework in psychology. - Students will demonstrate cultural and global competency by being able to identify the impact of social, ethnic, economic, and gender variables for the purpose of understanding human behavior in a variety of social contexts inside and/or outside the United States.